 Onions, as same as potatoes, carrots and tomatoes are national food.
 Every vegetable has its own ways how to store them properly.
 This time, I will try to explain how to store onions as long as possible so after colder weather or winter you can take them out and eat as fresh.

 Best Way To Store Onions At The Home

 Fresh spring and green onions won’t store for a long time.
 You can keep them in a refrigerator for a couple of weeks or days, but not longer.
-I suggest to eat them fresh or eat them within a month.
+I suggest eating them fresh or eating them within a month.

 2. My grandma stored onions in an old nylon stocking.
 She made a knot between each bulb and hung this nylon bag somewhere in a dry place.

 Hope this information will help you!
-These are my ways how I store onions and my grandma did and mom does.
-If you have a better idea, tell me in comments. 🙂
+These are the ways how I store onions and my grandma did and mom does.
+If you have a better idea, tell me in the comments.